 - A statement that you can repay your loan without penalty at any time.

 As a borrower, you have the responsibility to:

-- Understand that by signing the promissory note, you are agreeing to repay the loan according to the terms of the note.
+- Understand that by signing the Master Promissory Note (MPN), you are agreeing to repay the loan according to the terms of the note.